defi-wonderland/aztec-handbook/docs/stack/private-state/pxe-and-notes.md

 ## The Lifecycle of a Note in the PXE

-While the [Notes section](./notes.md) describes the conceptual lifecycle of a note, the PXE is where this lifecycle is practically managed.
+The PXE is where the lifecycle of a note is practically managed.
 From a user's perspective, a note's journey is defined by how their PXE discovers, stores, and ultimately nullifies it.

 ### 1. Discovery, Decryption, and Storage